 Overturned semi-truck closes I-12 in Livingston Parish

-According to DOTD, traffic is backing up for more than two miles and vehicles are being diverted onto Satsuma Road.
+According to DOTD, traffic was backed up for more than two miles and vehicles were being diverted onto Satsuma Road.

 No information on injuries has been reported.